 Thanks for reading.

 Dan Dreifort consults on UX and SEO.
 He makes noise in synthband.com, icurd.com, and at the moon, sometimes.
-He is a fan of the Oxford comma and he volunteers for a few causes, including: campaign finance reform, urban arts, and the right to die.
+He is a fan of the Oxford comma and he volunteers for a few causes, including campaign finance reform, public art, and the right to die.

 4 thoughts on “Google My Business Posts – What are they?
 How to?
 Why?
 Etc.”

 Hey Dan, nicely written 🙂